-These Portobello mushroom pizzas are the perfect healthier and low carb pizzas.
+These Portobello Mushroom Pizzas are the perfect healthier and low carb pizzas.
 Made with just three simple ingredients and then topped with all your favorite pizza toppings.
 Easy, healthy, and delicious.
-Jump to Recipe

 Portobello Mini Pizzas are a healthy, easy-to-make meal that takes a classic pizza to new heights.
 This low carb and keto-friendly pizza is packed with all the pizza flavor you crave just delivered on a delicious roasted portobello mushroom crust.
 Just in case you aren't a mushroom fan, we also love these Zucchini Pizzas and Eggplant Pizzas.